Webmasters: add a free pregnancy calculator to your website

 Some women also feel a slight twinge or cramping when they ovulate.
 This pain is called mittelschmerz, which means "middle pain" in German.
 This light cramping may last a few minutes up until a few hours.
 Some women also notice a light amount of spotting.
 However, most women do not experience pain or spotting during ovulation.

-To track your ovulation accurately, you should keep track of your menstrual cycle each month..
+To track your ovulation accurately, you should keep track of your cycle each month..
 Then, over the course of a few months, record your basal body temperature.
-Over time, you will begin to notice a pattern in the date on which your basal body temperature spikes.
-For example, you may notice that your basal body temperature spikes on the 15th day of your menstrual cycle.
+Over time, you will begin to notice a pattern in the date on which your temperature spikes.
+For example, you may notice that your basal body temperature spikes on the 15th day of your cycle.
 This means that to maximize your chances of conceiving, you should have intercourse on the 12th and 13th day of your cycle.
 Alternatively, if you are trying to avoid conception, you should refrain from intercourse the week before your basal body temperature spikes until a day after it spikes.

-Many women use commercial ovulation predictor kits, or OPKs, in addition to tracking their ovulation with their menstrual cycle, cervical changes, and basal body temperature.
+Many women use commercial ovulation predictor kits, or OPKs, in addition to tracking with their cycle, cervical changes, and basal body temperature.
 These kits can predict ovulation up to a day in advance.
-Commercial ovulation predictor kits work in a similar way as pregnancy tests in that you urinate on the test strip or dip the test strip into a small cup of urine.
+Commercial predictor kits work in a similar way as pregnancy tests in that you urinate on the test strip or dip the test strip into a small cup of urine.
 These tests typically work by measuring the levels of follicle stimulating hormone, of FSH.
 If you are ovulating, the strip will change in the manner indicated by the instructions on the test.
 Unlike pregnancy tests, however, ovulation tests typically come with seven to 10 strips per package.
 You should begin using them ten days after the start of your last period, or as directed by the package instructions.

 Ten percent of couples in the United States experience problems with conceiving a baby.
 Infertility is defined as being unable to conceive despite having regular, unprotected sex for a year.
 Infertility can be caused by a variety of issues.
 These problems include: